Adapting to changing cultural norms, the Oregon Zoo pursues a conservation-oriented business model.

 Moore calls it “no margin, no mission.”

 Connecting zoos with conservation has become critical to their survival.
-Documentaries critical of animal entertainment venues have forced profitable venues like SeaWorld to stop breeding killer whales and end their signature Orca show.
+Documentaries critical of animal entertainment venues have forced profitable venues like SeaWorld to stop breeding killer whales and end spectacles like the signature Orca show.
 Others, like Ringling Brothers Circus, have shut down entirely.
 Growing evidence that captivity is harmful to animals — especially large mammals — has altered public attitudes toward animal welfare and zoos in particular.
 Almost 80% of Americans are very concerned or somewhat concerned about animals in zoos, according to a 2015 Gallup Survey.

 “Zoos don’t fit a nice didactic completion where there is a bad guy who’s harming the animals.
 When they do have a bad guy, it looks too much like us.” —Troy Campbell, University of Oregon